-Horizon Index: This metric measures the potential future impact of flooding, considering the planning horizon or the timeframe within which the impacts are expected.
-The Horizon Index contributes to each of the three other indexes to create the overall CVS ranking.
-This weight reflects the importance of long-term flood risk projections in overall risk assessment but focusing on the immediacy of near-term impacts.

-Hazard Type Index: This metric evaluates the current exposure to flood risks, including the frequency of asset exposure to each potential flooding event.
-The Hazard Type Index metric is multiplied by the Horizon Index metric, which is added to the overall CVS ranking.

-Flood Depth Index: This metric assesses the impact of potential flooding events by considering the depth of flooding.
-The Flood Depth Index metric is multiplied by the Horizon Index metric, which is added to the overall CVS ranking.
+- Horizon Index: This metric measures the potential future impact of flooding, considering the planning horizon or the timeframe within which the impacts are expected.
+The Horizon Index score is given a weight of 0.4 of the overall CVS ranking.
+This weight reflects the importance of long-term flood risk projections in overall risk assessment but focusing on the immediacy of near-term impacts. - 2.
+Risk Index: This metric evaluates the current exposure to flood risks, including the frequency of asset exposure to each potential flooding event.
+The Flood Index score has a weight of 0.15 of the overall CVS ranking, suggesting that immediate flood risks are also a significant factor in the overall assessment but less so than long-term projections. - 3.
+Impact Index: This metric assesses the impact of potential flooding events by considering the depth of flooding.
+The Impact Index score has a weight of 0.15 of the overall CVS ranking, recognizing the heightened risk posed by significant levels of flooding, particularly to the community's most vulnerable areas. - 4.
 Asset Criticality Index: This metric considers asset importance during and immediately after crisis events.
-Vital operational assets during crises get the highest weight, followed by those critical to immediate recovery, and finally, short- and long-term recovery.
-The Asset Criticality Index metric is multiplied by the Horizon Index metric and contributes to the overall CVS ranking, helping to prioritize adaptation, resource allocation, and resilience planning.
+Vital operational assets during crises get the highest weight, followed by those critical to immediate recovery, then short- and long-term recovery, and finally, special consideration assets.
+The Asset Criticality Index score has a weight of 0.3 of the overall CVS ranking, helping to prioritize adaptation, resource allocation, and resilience planning.